nss-day-cohort-24/chatty-purely-blue-pineapple/README.md

 ## Requirements

-Check out the [simple wireframe](https://app.moqups.com/chortlehoort/uGBbLbK46Y/view/page/a3bd0c733) for this application on Moqups.com.
-You can make your final interface as fancy as you like, but keep the general layout similar to the wireframe.
+The users for this chat application are NSS students.
+You must interview at least two students and come up with a persona and challenge statement that your application will be built for.

+Your group will use the following [style guide](https://dribbble.com/shots/2446062-UI-Guide/attachments/476263) for this application.
+Make sure you sketch the screens as part of your planning process.
+The design of the final interface is up to your group.

 ### Navigation bar